 NFOP can be reached from the Jackrabbit ski trail.
 Take the 'Old Mountain Road" off Rt 73 just north of Mt Van Ho on the right heading towards Lake Placid.
 This is a dirt road and 4WD is advisable, especially late in the season when the road turns into a mudfest in the afternoon.
 There is room to park about 6 or 7 cars at the end of the road.
 Parties arriving with multiple vehicles should try and park at the base of Old Mountain Road and carpool the rest of the way to keep as many spots open as possible.
 The Jackrabbit Trail begins at the parking area.
 You MUST wear skis or snowshoes on the Jackrabbit Trail when it is skiable (8 inches of snow or more).
 The Rangers have been known to stake out the parking lot at the end of the day and ticket climbers who "bareboot" the Jackrabbit Trail.
 The climbs are visible from the trail, the approach is 30-45 minutes depending where you climb.

-Browse More Classics in North Face of Pitchoff
+Browse More Rock Climbing Classics in North Face of Pitchoff

-Mountain Project's determination of some of the classic, most popular, highest rated routes for North Face of Pitchoff:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for North Face of Pitchoff:

 Featured Route For North Face of Pitchoff

 WI5 New York

 Hanging Spoons is a column which drips over a high overhang near the top of the cliff left of Screw and Climaxe.
 In rare conditions, this hanging column touches down and becomes a pillar; in these conditions, it is not to be missed.The original ascent climbed the back rock wall to reach the pillar.
 In Mellor's ice guide, he theorized that that if the pillar ever touched down, it would be the hardest ice climb in the Adirondacks.P1 WI3: Start up a steep, 15'...[more]
 Browse More Classics in New York